nineteen17/nineteen17/README.md

 - **Database Technologies**: MySQL Workbench, MongoDB, and Mongoose.
 - **State Management and Data Fetching Libraries**: Zustand and React Query.
 - **Cloud and DevOps Skills**: Azure Web Apps, Azure Kubernetes Services, Docker, and Azure Fundamentals.
-- **Version Control and CI/CD Tools**: GitHub for version control and GitHub Actions for continuous integration and deployment.
+- **Version Control and CI/CD Tools**: GitHub and GitLab for version control and GitHub Actions for continuous integration and deployment.
-- **Testing Libraries**: Jest and node-mocks-http.
+- **Testing Libraries**: Jest, Supertest and node-mocks-http.

 💬 Feel free to reach out if you have any questions or if you want to discuss potential collaborations!